orbisgis/h2gis/docs/README.md

 ## Team

 H2GIS is leaded by scientists and engineers in GIS and computer sciences from [CNRS](https://www.cnrs.fr/) within the French [Lab-STICC](https://labsticc.fr/fr) laboratory ([DECIDE](https://labsticc.fr/fr/equipes/decide) team of [Vannes](https://www.openstreetmap.org/relation/192306)).

+H2GIS is also actively supported by the french [UMRAE](https://www.umrae.fr/) laboratory, which contribute to code and the documentation.

 You can contact the team through GitHub, or by email at `info` at `h2gis` dot `org`